Rock You Like a Hurricane

 "Rock You Like a Hurricane" is a song by the German hard rock band Scorpions, considered their signature song.
 It was released as the lead single from their ninth studio album, Love at First Sting (1984).
 It was written by Klaus Meine, Herman Rarebell, Rudolf Schenker and arranged/produced by Dieter Dierks.
 The lyrics of "Rock You Like a Hurricane" also reference the title of the album on which it originally appeared – Love at First Sting.

+In 2015, "Sleazegrinder" of Louder included the song in his list of "The 20 Greatest Hair Metal Anthems Of All Time".

 Chart performance

 "Rock You Like a Hurricane" reached number 25 in the US Billboard Hot 100, greatly contributing to the album's success, and MTV put the video in heavy rotation.

 Accolades

 In 2002, the Carolina Hurricanes used "Rock You Like a Hurricane" alongside their mascot Stormy as an intro for their team and Stormy plants a storm warning flag into PNC Arena.
 In 2009 it was named the 18th greatest hard rock song of all time also by VH1.
 On 15 November 2010 it was named the fourth best riff of the 1980s.
 The racetrack depicted on the single's sleeve corresponds to the Circuito de Jerez, located in Spain.